AnoopAlias/AUTOM8N/docs/_build/html/_sources/brotli_compression.txt

 ``echo "include /etc/nginx/conf.d/brotli.conf;" >> /etc/nginx/conf.d/custom_include.conf``

+You can check if brotli is enabled using : https://tools.keycdn.com/brotli-test

 All newer Versions of Chrome,FireFox,Opera support brotli and prefers brotli over other compression if enabled

 .. disqus::